Infernape26/Infernape26/README.md

-- 👋 Hi, I’m @Infernape26 / Imani
+- 👋 Hi, I’m @Infernape26 / Imani Nobley
 - 👀 I’m interested in learning how program in any program language for any task
-- 🌱 I’m currently learning how to make video games
+- 🌱 I’m currently looking for a job in program analysis
 - 💞️ I’m looking to collaborate on any project involving programming
 - 📫 How to reach me through my email imani.mobley17@gmail.com
 - 😄 Pronouns: not into that